 Conwy County Borough

 Conwy County Borough (Welsh: Bwrdeistref Sirol Conwy) is a county borough in the north of Wales.
-It borders Gwynedd to the west and south and Denbighshire to the east.
-The largest settlement is Colwyn Bay, and Conwy is the administrative centre.
+It borders the Irish Sea to the north, Gwynedd to the west and south, and Denbighshire to the east.
+The most populous community is Llandudno, and the administrative centre is Colwyn Bay.

 According to the 2001 census 39.7% of the population of the county borough have "one or more skills" in Welsh.
 In 2021 census 25.9% reported being able to speak Welsh, which ranks Conwy 5th out of 22 principal areas in Wales.
 The amount of Welsh spoken in the county borough greatly varies from location to location, with generally the least being spoken on the coastal fringe, in which English is mainly spoken.